Beyond Trivial Edges: A Fractional Approach to Cohesive Subgraph Detection in Hypergraphs: PROBLEM STATEMENT

 \begin{definition} (\underline{Weak hyperedge}).
 Given a hypergraph $G=(V,E)$, a fraction threshold $p$, and a set of nodes $H \subseteq V$, a hyperedge $e \in E$ is a weak hyperedge if and only if $f(e,H) < p$. \end{definition}

 \begin{definition} (\underline{Strong hyperedge}).
-Given a hypergraph $G=(V,E)$, a fraction threshold $p$, and a set of nodes $H \subseteq V$, a hyperedge $e \in E$ is a strong hyperedge if and only if $f(e,H) \ge p$. \end{definition}
+Given a hypergraph $G=(V,E)$, a fraction threshold $p$, and a set of nodes $H \subseteq V$, a hyperedge $e \in E$ is a strong hyperedge if and only if $f(e,H) \geq p$. \end{definition}

-According to Definitions~\ref{definition:weak_hyperedge} and~\ref{definition:strong_hyperedge}, we propose a new cohesive model, the $(k,g,p)$-core, which extends the $(k,g)$-core by incorporating a fraction threshold for hyperedges to address its limitations.
-This model effectively retrieves cohesive subhypergraphs by ensuring that the subhypergraphs consist of sufficiently close ($p$), frequently co-occurring ($g$), and connected ($k$) neighbours.
+According to Definitions~\ref{definition:weak_hyperedge} and~\ref{definition:strong_hyperedge}, we propose a new cohesive model, the $(k,g,p)$-core, which extends the $(k,g)$-core~\cite{kgcore} by incorporating a fraction threshold for hyperedges to address the limitations, i.e., this model requires sufficient strong hyperedges to form a cohesive subhypergraph.
 The formal definition of the $(k,g,p)$-core is as follows.